-The Federal Subsistence Board (Board) deferred action on Proposal WP24-01 at its April 2024 meeting to its meeting in August 2024 because adopting the proposed regulation as submitted might conflict with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), an international treaty.
+The Federal Subsistence Board initially deferred action on Proposal WP24-01 at its April 2024 meeting because adopting the proposed regulation as submitted might conflict with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), an international treaty.
 The Board had two reasons for deferring the proposal: (1) to allow time to explore options for a federally qualified subsistence user to obtain a permit allowing the sale of a hide from a Federal agency and (2) to potentially establish a workgroup to negotiate with the Alaska Department of Fish and Game (ADF&G) concerning the use of its "Permit to Sell a Brown/Grizzly Bear Hide and/or Skull" (FSB 2024).